RareSkills/cairo-tutorial/content/cairo-install.md

 # Cairo for Solidity Developers

 Cairo is a Rust-inspired language that compiles to bytecode, which runs on the Cairo Virtual Machine.
+The Cairo virtual machine is a zero-knowledge virtual machine (ZKVM) that can execute any Cairo program.
+Unlike Solidity, which is purpose-built only for smart contracts, Cairo is a general-purpose programming language designed for creating provable programs.

-The Cairo Virtual Machine is a zero-knowledge virtual machine (ZKVM) used by the Starknet blockchain for executing smart contracts.
-In this tutorial series, we do not assume prior experience with Rust or zero-knowledge proofs.
+This tutorial series focuses on using Cairo for smart contracts on Starknet.
+We do not assume prior experience with Rust or zero-knowledge proofs.
 However, this tutorial series assumes prior experience with Solidity.
 We expect that the reader knows how to code an ERC-20 and [ERC-721](https://rareskills.io/post/erc721) and has a conceptual idea of how dApps like Uniswap V2 work.

 Cairo has been carefully designed to help Solidity developers learn the language quickly, and this series highlights their similarities so that Solidity developers can reuse the mental models gained from Solidity to quickly understand Cairo.